top of page

 2. Ground in the Body

-• Feel feet in shoes
+• Feel your feet in your shoes

-• Press toes lightly into the ground
+• Press your toes lightly into the ground

 • Notice contact points with the floor or track